-- Returning cars at Cancun airport is simple – just program in the airport then follow the signs to your rental company once you are near the airport.
+- Returning cars is simple – just program in the airport then follow the signs to your rental company once you are near the airport.
 Note that if you program in the rental company into Google Maps, it will take you to the vehicle collection location, which is different to the drop off area for most major companies.

 - All major car rental companies at Cancun Airport have their cars on-site but not within walking distance from your terminals.
 Find you company’s booth as you exit customs – they will show you where to get the shuttle to the collection center